Frequently Asked Questions

 WHAT IS CONSIDERED AN "OFFICIAL" TRANSCRIPT?

-Some schools can deliver transcripts electronically.
+Most schools send transcripts electronically.
 In most cases, we can accept e-transcripts that come directly from the school.
-If you have a question about receiving an e-transcript you should contact the committee.
-A PDF of your transcript that you or a parent provides is NOT considered an e-transcript and cannot be accepted.
-It is your responsibility to monitor your application for receipt of all transcripts.
+A PDF of your transcript that you or a parent provides is NOT considered official and will NOT be accepted.

 WHAT IS THE BEST WAY TO SEND MY TRANSCRIPT?

 Pro Tip: When you order your transcripts, have one sent to your home address as well.
 That way you will know when it is delivered and you will have an extra copy in case there is a problem.
-Don't forget that in order for a transcript to be considered official, the school seal cannot be broken.
+In order for a transcript to be considered official, the school seal cannot be broken.

 CAN I SUBMIT MY TRANSCRIPT BEFORE I COMPLETE THE APPLICATION?